We are not supporting this browser

 Getting the right balance of good stuff

 Your toddler needs more fat and less fibre than a grown-up.
 The extra calories in fat give them the energy they need to grow and run around.
-Too much fibre can fill their tiny tummy, which is only the same size as their closed fist!
+Too much fibre can fill their tiny tummy, which is an incredible 5 times smaller than an adult’s.

 Try to give them a good mix of foods from the food groups below, keeping treats to a minimum.
 And if you need more ideas on toddler meals, our recipes have been specially created with your active explorer in mind.